 (I) For all interstate placements, the PCSA shall continue to follow:

-(J) If a PCSA receives a request from the compact or deputy compact administrator of another state or territory to conduct a home assessment for an Ohio placement resource, the PCSA shall:
+(J) If a PCSA receives a request from the compact or deputy compact administrator of a sending state or territory to conduct a home assessment for an Ohio placement resource, the PCSA shall:

 (c) A relative or non-relative kin home shall be evaluated pursuant to rule 5101:2-42-18 of the Administrative Code unless the sending state requires the relative or non-relative kin to be certified as a foster home.